Brutalist web design: back to basics

 Brutalist web design – How to do it

-For UX principles for creating a brutalist website, look no further than here: UXbrutalism (itself a wonderful example) defines a framework for brutalist design.
+For UX principles for creating a brutalist website, look no further than here: UXbrutalism (itself a wonderful example: update – this website no longer exists) defines a framework for brutalist design.

 It outlines (very simply) wireframes, user journeys, user personas, etc. I particularly like the brutalist user story: